tradecblood/5_minute_trader_study_group/README.md

 This repository contains my notes from the **5‑Minute Trader Challenge**.

-This is my personal GitHub page, and this content is NOT to be shared.
+This is my personal GitHub page - the content or the link to this page is NOT to be shared.

 I’ll continue adding to this over time, including clearer notes on key principles and concepts that may not have been fully covered in the original material.